f5devcentral/f5-agility-labs-waf/docs/waf302/module1-petstore/module1.rst

-Module 1 - API Protection Using APM oAuth
+Module 1 - API Protection Using APM OAuth
 ==========================================

 |
 |

 **Objective:** PetStore would like to secure these API endpoints by implementing authentication and authorization methods.
-Their requirement is to use an OAuth to authorize JSON web token for API requests, set a rate limit on how often API requests are received, and run a report on the number of API requests.
+Their requirement is to use an OAuthto authorize JSON web token for API requests, set a rate limit on how often API requests are received, and run a report on the number of API requests.

 |
 |